Seibal: Site description

 Seibal is a medium-sized site.
 The site core is divided into three principal hilltop groups (Groups A, C and D) connected by causeways and covers a little over 1 km^{2}.
 The causeways were faced with masonry and had parapets in places.
 Causeway I is the western causeway, Causeway II is the south causeway and Causeway III is the eastern causeway.
 Group D is a fortress refuge concealed above the river frontage.
 Group B is a small complex located about 3 km from the site core.
 Group A is smaller than Group D but has most of the sculptured monuments.
 Various small housemound groups lie beyond the site core.
 They are spaced between 50 and 100 m apart, extending for several kilometers to the north, south and west.

 Only two structures have been restored at Seibal, the A-3 temple platform and the C-79 circular platform, topped with the Jaguar Altar.
 Both were restored during the investigations carried out by the Peabody Museum in the 1960s.

 Seibal possesses a satellite site located to the north, known as El Anonal.
 This site has large structures built from clay that date to the Middle Preclassic period.

+The following table summarizes the spatial organization, architectural density, and ceremonial-defensive functions across the primary hilltop groups at Seibal: